rdmurphy/create-clone/README.md

 - 🎏 Supports GitHub repos, GitHub gists, GitLab and Bitbucket as sources
 - 💡 Understands GitHub shorthand (`rdmurphy/my-cool-template`) for referring to repositories
-- 🔐 With the proper credentials set up **can clone private repositories on GitHub too!**
+- 🔐 With proper credentials set up it **can clone private repositories on GitHub too!**

 ## Table of contents